what is homeopathy?

 safe and effective

 I think that holistic medicine, though certainly not new, has come into its own in this era.
 Chronic illnesses are the rule rather than the exception these days and conventional treatments usually have no long term solution.
 We also have a much greater awareness now of what is good for our bodies and what is not.

 Did you know that over 200 million people, worldwide, use homeopathy, either alone or in conjunction with other therapies?
 Studies have shown that patients using homeopathy along with conventional treatments have better outcomes, take fewer drugs, and save healthcare systems money.
-Much clinical research has been published in peer-reviewed journals showing positive clinical results for the homeopathic treatment of many common conditions including: respiratory ailments, fibromyalgia, rheumatoid arthritis, childhood diarrhea, attention deficit disorder, and eczema.
+More and more clinical research is being published in peer-reviewed journals showing positive results for the homeopathic treatment of many common conditions including: respiratory ailments, fibromyalgia, rheumatoid arthritis, childhood diarrhea, attention deficit disorder, and eczema.
 For more information about homeopathy including the latest research, please visit the National Center for Homeopathy website:

 Anything can theoretically be used homeopathically, from metal, to tree bark, to squid ink.
-The preparation of the remedies involves a unique process of progressive dilution and physical agitation, called potentization, which is extremely precise and methodical.
+The preparation of the remedies involves putting each substance through a process of progressive dilution and physical agitation, called potentization, which is extremely precise and methodical.
 What happens is that the material structure of the substance fades away while its energetic properties are magnified.

 There are several thousand homeopathic remedies and information about their healing application is continually being added to and updated.
 Some substances that have been used by homeopaths for years are also used in modern medicine, such as gold in the treatment of arthritis, digitalis for heart failure, and the herb ipecacuanha for coughs.